 NYC Dept. of Health and Mental Health (DOHMH) regulates Mobile Food Vendors (MFVs) which includes both trucks and food carts.
 MFVs must comply with DOHMH rules as to where they can be located in streets and on sidewalks.
 (This is separate from street parking and traffic regulations, which is handled by the Police Department.)

-These regulations are contained in several City legal document.
-(Here are links to NYC regulations and resources for food vendors.)
-Dept. of Health staff have put together a list of frequently asked questions about MFVs.
+These regulations are contained in several City legal documents.
+Here are links to NYC regulations and resources for food vendors.
 Here’s our summary.

 Where can food vendors legally be located?

 Except in specific areas of streets on which MFVs are restricted, mobile food vending units are generally legal, so long as they comply with all other rules and codes.
 There are very few restrictions on food vendor location.
 There are no restrictions on location related to competition with other vendors or establishments, and no limit to the number of MFVs on a block.
 Food carts: